 The 2019 Rugby World Cup in numbers

-Japan boast the tournament’s top points-scorer, while the leading tackler is a Welshman.
+South Africa fly-half Handre Pollard was the tournament’s leading points scorer with 69.

-The 2019 Rugby World Cup will draw to a close when England meet South Africa for the final in Yokohama on Saturday morning.
+The 2019 Rugby World Cup drew to a close with South Africa’s 32-12 win over England in the final in Yokohama.

 Here, the PA news agency looks back on the tournament in numbers.

-6 – Wales wing Josh Adams is the tournament’s leading try-scorer, with South Africa’s Makazole Mapimpi one behind and the only realistic threat.
+7 – Wales wing Josh Adams is the tournament’s leading try-scorer, with South Africa’s Makazole Mapimpi’s dazzling try in the final leaving him one behind on six.

-51 – Japan fly-half Yu Tamura remains the leading points-scorer but will come under threat from finalists Handre Pollard (47) and Owen Farrell (46) of South Africa and England respectively.
-Dan Biggar and Richie Mo’unga are 12 behind going into Wales and New Zealand’s third-place play-off.

-31 – South Africa lead all nations in tries scored, as well as in points with 230.
-New Zealand and England are second and third respectively in both categories.
+69 – South Africa fly-half Handre Pollard is the leading points-scorer with 69 after a 22-point haul in the final (six penalties, two conversions) ahead of England’s Owen Farrell whose four penalties gave him a tally of 58.

 8 – red cards shown in the tournament.